-Bylaw 19626 related to Water Services includes an allowed return on equity (ROE) of 9.64%.
-Bylaw 19627 related to Drainage Services and Wastewater Treatment includes an allowed ROE for Wastewater of 9.64% and an allowed rate of 9.95% for Drainage Services.
-The ROE for Drainage Services is being implemented on an inclining basis over the 2022-2026 period in equal increments, starting at 5.50% in 2022 and resulting in an average ROE of 7.14% over the three-year period.
-The ROE of 9.95% in 2025 and 2026 will require further approval in a future bylaw.
-The approval includes special rate adjustments to sanitary and stormwater rates to recover the costs of Stormwater Integrated Resource Plan (SIRP) and the Corrosion and Odour Reduction (CORe) strategies over the 2022-2024 PBR term, with an approved ROE of 9.95%.
+Bylaw 19627 related to Drainage Services and Wastewater Treatment for the period from April 1, 2022 to March 31, 2025 includes an allowed ROE for Wastewater Treatment of 9.64% and an allowed rate of 9.95% for Drainage Services.
+The ROE for Drainage Services is being implemented on an inclining basis, starting at 5.50% in 2022 and resulting in an average ROE of 7.14% over the current PBR term ending March 31, 2025.
+The approval includes special rate adjustments to sanitary and stormwater rates to recover the costs of Stormwater Integrated Resource Plan (SIRP) and the Corrosion and Odour Reduction (CORe) strategies over the term of the PBR from April 1, 2022 to March 31, 2025, with an approved ROE of 9.95%.
 The SIRP Strategy focuses on addressing flood mitigation risks in the City.
 SIRP will also achieve environmental quality objectives by capturing peak storm water volumes at the source using green infrastructure Low Impact Development and dry ponds, which reduces volumes of water at the outfalls and provides water quality improvements.
 The CORe Strategy focuses on preventing the formation of hydrogen sulfide gas (H2S), which will reduce community odour impacts and lengthen the life of sewer network assets by mitigating sanitary pipe corrosion caused by H2S.